DIY Upholstered Headboard With Tufting: Step-by-Step Instructions

 Step 3: Plan out the spacing of the tufting

-Once you have your frame assembled, you’ll want to plan out the placement of your buttons.
+Once you have your frame assembled, you’ll want to plan out the placement of the buttons of your tufted headboard.
 (We had 5 buttons across and 3 buttons down.)

-Now take that number and divide by the number of vertical buttons + 1.
+- Now take the number you just got and divide by the number of vertical buttons + 1.
 (We have 3 vertical buttons, so we divided by 4 to get 4 equal sections as shown below.)

 We marked ours on the back side with a circle around each hole.
 You may want to mark the front too, just so you have a visual of where your buttons will be on your finished project.
-Better to find any mistakes now, versus later!
+Better to find any mistakes now, rather than later!

-Step 4: Attach the foam and batting to the headboard frame
+Step 5: Attach the upholstery foam and batting to the headboard frame

-Once the foam is attached, lay out your lightweight batting and lay the frame on top with the foam facing down.
+- Once the upholstery foam is attached, lay out the lightweight batting on a clean surface and flip the headboard frame on top with the foam facing down.

-Lay your piece of fabric out flat, good side facing down.
+- Lay your fabric out flat on a clean surface, good side facing down.

-Again, lay the frame face down on the fabric.
-Then, fold the edges of the fabric up and over the frame and attach with a staple gun making sure the corners look nice and neat.
+- Again, lay the frame face down on the fabric and fold the edges of the fabric up and over the frame and attach with a staple gun making sure the corners look nice and neat.

-My best advice is to start with the sides, making sure that you pull the fabric tight, and then do the top and bottom of the frame.
+Tip: Start with the sides, making sure to pull the fabric tight, and then do the top and bottom of the frame.
 The corners will take a little bit of practice to get them to lay nicely, but just play around with them until you like what you have, and staple them in place.
 Keeping the seam along the edge of the frame will give it a really nice finished edge.

 Buying fabric online has become one of my favorite things because it saves time and the selection is amazing!
 Click here to see my favorite places to buy fabric online!

-Step 7: Add the buttons to the fabric headboard
+Step 8: Add the buttons for the headboard tufting

-On our first attempt we had an upholstery thread and a big fat needle.
+Tip: On our first attempt we had upholstery thread and a big fat needle.
 It didn’t work.

-Once the fabric was on we set the frame on its bottom edge and started adding our buttons.
+- Set the frame on its bottom edge and started adding the buttons for your tufted headboard.
 This is a two person job.

-I cut a piece of wire, then poked it through the headboard where we marked our holes.
-When the wire came through the front, my mom added the button, and then bent it and pushed it back through the fabric close to where it originally came through.
+- Then bend the wire and push it back through the fabric close to where it originally came through.
 You may have to poke around a little bit to find the hole again.

-I stapled each side of the wire in place and then pulled them back together and twisted them to keep them in place.
-Then we repeated this process until all the buttons were on!
+- Staple each side of the wire in place and then pull them back together and twist them to keep them in place.

 How To Hang Your DIY Tufted Headboard

-We hung the frame on the wall so that the bottom was just above the bed frame using these large picture/ mirror hangers.
+We hung the frame on the wall so the bottom of the upholstered headboard is just above the bed frame using these large picture/ mirror hangers.
 The easy instructions were on the package; we put the brackets just across the top, and it made the headboard solid against the wall.

 Frequently Asked Questions - DIY Tufted Headboard